Kirk-Zhen/Motif-Finding/README.md

 ## Step 3: Evaluation

-Execute the following command to generate the graphs for performance evaluation.
+Execute the following command to generate the graphs for performance evaluation, graphs will be generated in the `graphs` folder.
 ```bash
 python step3.py --n_data 10 --method gibbs
 ```